plsrd/team-snap-demo/README.md

 ## Content Management

 Access`http://localhost:3000/studio` in development to create and manage blog posts using the Sanity Studio interface.

-## Considerations

-- The vast majority of my experience is working specifically with Sanity, so I relied heavily on Tailwind CSS for styling.
-I used Vercel's V0 to generate the initial design, which I then modified to suit the blog's needs.
-- I'm new to working with/implementing UTM tracking, so the method I used may not be the most efficient.
-Given more time I would have done more research on best practices.

 **Built by RD Pennell for TeamSnap Challenge**